Wednesday, 22 February 2017

 ‘You need to realise that you, like all Christian believers, have come into possession of eternal life.
 You have eternal life!’

-Under this interpretation, there is no attempt to comment on the relationship between faith and regeneration.
+Under this interpretation, there is no attempt to comment on whether faith or regeneration logically come first.
 Regeneration is understood to have occurred at the time of conversion.
 And although faith is referred to existing in the present, it too would be understood to have begun at the time of conversion.
-Nothing about the relationship between the regeneration and the faith is implied.
+Nothing is being implied about which came first.

 This interpretation is in no way forced.
 And it fits perfectly with what we find in v.
 13.